samktt/medium-summarizer/README.md

 # Medium Articles Summarizer

-This Python script, articles_summarizer.py, in the medium-api project, fetches and summarizes Medium articles using the BART model.
+The articles_summarizer.py Python script fetches and summarizes Medium articles using the BART model.
 The summarized information includes the article URL, author, title, and summary.

 ### Dependencies
 The script uses the following libraries: